kateverville/Real-Time-Bus-Tracker/README.md

 ## Description:

-I am working on an assignment as part of the all women's cohort of MIT's full (MERN) stack development bootcamp.
-This program shows a map of Boston with two permenant markers for MIT and Harvard.
-The animation shows the bus stops between MIT and Harvard and uses html, CSS, javascript, and a first introduction to mapbox.
+I am working on an assignment as part of the all-women cohort of MIT's full (MERN) stack development bootcamp.
+This program imports a map of Boston from Mapbox, creates two permanent markers for the MIT and Harvard campuses.
+Animation is added to track the bus as it stops between MIT and Harvard and uses html, CSS, JavaScript, and a first introduction to Mapbox.

 ## Installation: